wavemotion-dave/A8DS/readme.md

 files (using the XEX button).

 The following cartridge layouts are supported:
-* Standard 8 KB and 16KB
+* Standard 4K, 8K and 16K
-* OSS two chip 16KB
+* OSS two chip 16KB, OSS 8K
 * Williams 32K and 64K
 * XEGS/SwXEGS 32K up to 1MB
 * MegaCart 16K up to 1MB